MicrosoftDocs/win32/desktop-src/wmmdvdm/createtransformproperties.md

 ---
 title: CreateTransformProperties function
 description: The CreateTransformProperties function creates a new ITransformProperties property collection object.
-The resulting collection can have properties added to it by Windows Movie Maker or the transform. ms.assetid: 'fc3fe152-29e4-4561-b3c4-2efb8165dfbc'
+The resulting collection can have properties added to it by Windows Movie Maker or the transform. ms.assetid: fc3fe152-29e4-4561-b3c4-2efb8165dfbc
+keywords:
-keywords: ["CreateTransformProperties function Windows Movie Maker and DVD Maker"]
+- CreateTransformProperties function Windows Movie Maker and DVD Maker
 topic_type:
 - apiref
 api_name: